-1. 1 Hz Output Available only on output OUT0B (OUT0BP, OUT0BN).
-Range supported is 8 kHz to 2100 MHz for all the other outputs.

-2. Hitless Switching enables PLL to switch between input clocks when the current clock is lost,
+- 1. 1 Hz Output Available only on output OUT0B (OUT0BP, OUT0BN).
+Range supported is 8 kHz to 2100 MHz for all the other outputs. - 2.
+Hitless Switching enables PLL to switch between input clocks when the current clock is lost, - a.

-- a.
 Clock Loss can be defined as 2 / 4 / 8 / 16 consecutive missing pulses. - b.
 Priority list for the input clocks can be set in the register map independently for each PLL. - c.
 Output is truly hitless (no phase transient and 0 ppb relative error in frequency) for exactly same frequency input clocks that are switched. - d.
-Hitless switching support is both revertive and non-revertive - e.
+Hitless switching support is both revertive and non-revertive - i.
 Revertive / Non-revertive Support: Assume Clock Input 0 is lost and switch is made to Clock Input 1.
 Then, PLL reverts to Clock Input 0 when it becomes valid again in Revertive mode.
-It does not switch back to Clock Input 0 even when it becomes valid again in the non-Revertive mode. - PLL enters holdover mode when the active input clock and all spare clocks in the clock priority list for hitless switching are lost, a.
-Clock Loss can be defined as 2 / 4 / 8 / 16 consecutive missing pulses - b.
-Entering hold over mode is supported with the frequency frozen at a historical average determined from the HDELAY and HAVG settings. - 4.
+It does not switch back to Clock Input 0 even when it becomes valid again in the non-Revertive mode. - 3.
+PLL enters holdover mode when the active input clock and all spare clocks in the clock priority list for hitless switching are lost, - a.
+Clock Loss can be defined as 2 / 4 / 8 / 16 consecutive missing pulses - Programmable Clock Loss settings ensure Gapped Clocks can be supported by choosing higher number of missing pulses as the trigger for clock being invalid - c.
+Entering hold over mode is supported with the frequency frozen at a historical average determined from the H{DELAY} and H{AVG} settings. - 4.
 For low PLL Loop Bandwidths, wake up time can be very large unless the speed up feature is used.
 The speed up feature provides the user options to use a completely independent loop bandwidth for the wake up transitioning to the regular bandwidth after frequency and phase are locked. - a.
-Fast Lock Bandwidth needs to be less than 100 times smaller than the input clock frequency (divided input at PLL phase detector) for stable and bounded (in time) lock trajectory of the PLL - 5.
-The 0.005 ppb specification is for the smallest frequency step resolution available.
+Fast Lock Bandwidth needs to be less than 100 times smaller than the input clock frequency (divided input at PLL phase detector) for stable and bounded (in time) lock trajectory of the PLL - The 0.005 ppb specification is for the smallest frequency step resolution available.
 Larger frequency step resolutions up to 100 ppm can be used also.
-The frequency resolution for the DCO mode frequency step is independently programmable for each DCO step. - All output clocks from one specific PLL are phase aligned.
+The frequency resolution for the DCO mode frequency step is independently programmable for each DCO step. - 6.
+All output clocks from one specific PLL are phase aligned.
 Relative delay adjustment is then possible on each clock individually as defined by the T{RES} parameter. - 7.
-This test is for 2 inputs at 8 M that are switched to get a 622.08 M output.
+This test is for 2 inputs at 8M that are switched to get a 622.08M output. - 8.
+Both input and feedback at 8MHz with the delays exactly matched and same slew for both for the chip